 Wavelengths

 Defines the simulation bandwidth, and wavelength resolution.
-Defining the target FOM spectrum is done in modematch.
+The target FOM spectrum for optimization of the power coupling of guided modes is specified in the ModeMatch object.

 from lumopt.utilities.wavelengths import Wavelengths